nf-core/sarek/DELIVERY.README.md

 # Cancer Analysis Workflow Results Delivery
 This README describes the delivery directory structure for files passed to users at [NGI][ngi-link]

-There are four sections dedicated for different results: [Annotation], Preprocessing, Reports and VariantCalling.
+There are four sections dedicated for different results: Annotation, Preprocessing, Reports and VariantCalling.
 All the four sections can have sub-directories containing results from different software.

 ## Annotation: